jasonacox/tuyapower/README.md

 # Description
 This project is based on the python pytuya library to poll [Tuya](https://en.tuya.com/) campatible Smart Plugs for state and power data that can be used for point in time monitoring or stored for trending.
 There are two test scripts here.
 The `test.py` script responds with a human redable output of state (on/off), current (mA), voltage (V), and power (W).
 The `test-json.py` script responds with JSON containing the same but adds a timestamp for convient time series processing.

-REQUIRED: IP address and Device ID of smart plug.

 ## Preparation
+The tuyapower module includes a scanner function `deviceScan()` to find Smart Plugs on your network.
+However, it may not detect all of them.
+Use the following to manually identify the required IP address and Device ID of the smart plug:

 1. Download the Smart Life - Smart Living app for iPhone or Android.
 Pair with your smart plug (this is important as you cannot monitor a plug that has not been paired).
 	* https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
 	* https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en